What will participants in the study do?

 Am I eligible to participate?

-We are looking for native speakers of English with the following characteristics: a) born in New York City (or surrounding metro area) and lived there until at least age 12; currently living in the Toronto metro area for at least ten years OR b) born in Toronto (or surrounding metro area) and lived there until at least age 12; currently living in the New York City metro area for at least ten years.
+We are looking for native speakers of English with the following characteristics: a) born in New York City (or surrounding metro area) and lived there until at least age 12; currently living in the Toronto metro area for at least five years OR b) born in Toronto (or surrounding metro area) and lived there until at least age 12; currently living in the New York City metro area for at least five years.
 If either of these describes you and you'd like to participate in the project, contact us!.
 If you know someone who meets one of these descriptions, please let them know about this website!

 What software do you use to analyze speech recordings?